FrederikFellenberg/Kickstarter/README.md

-# Kickstarter
+# Kickstarter Success Determinants
-Repository for my corresponding paper about Kickstarter success determinants
+This is the repository for my corresponding paper about Kickstarter success determinants.